Size of market

 What are the primary exchanges for IPOs?
 How do they differ?

 The new exchanges are, however, still in the fledgling stage, and it is too early at this point to say whether these new exchanges will provide any significant competition to the JSE.
-It is interesting to note that the new exchanges are drawing the attention of larger companies, such as Naspers’ secondary listing on A2X in December 2018.
+It is interesting to note that the new exchanges are drawing the attention of larger companies.
+A number of significant blue-chip South African corporates now have a secondary listing on A2X, for example, such as Standard Bank, Naspers, Sasol, Exxaro, Sun International and Nedbank Group.

 The JSE remains South Africa’s primary exchange.
 Accordingly, for the purpose of this chapter, we have focused primarily on equity IPOs on the JSE, and in particular on the JSE’s Main Board.